Welcome to Upstate Aikido. Now Open in Anderson SC!

 As a traditional Japanese budo, aikido maintains the qualities of martial spirit, effective technique and intense training.
 This, coupled with the premise of mutual respect and caring, and the important balance between attacker and defender, embodies the spirit of O-Sensei's desire for universal peace.

-USAF Logo
+Aikido Logo in Gray USAF Logo

 Who is O-Sensei